tsetliff/web-app-framework/README.md

 But can't this be done with a single file with switch statements in it?
 I couldn't find a way that would autocomplete (associative array is out), be global without saying global everywhere (again associative array is out), be overridden by different environments(defines were out), not require external file parsing (.ini files were out but then again they have the other issues too).
 So in the end I decided this worked the best.
 If you can figure this out please let me know.

 ## Unit Testing
 In general you just put tests in the testing directory with the same structure as the classes you are testing in the classes directory.
 The environment is Testing and so the associated configuration and dependency injection classes will be loaded.

 ## But I want to use composer
 Just init composer in the app directory, You can uncomment the line in app/autoloader.php that points to composers autoloader.

+## Other issues
+Everything says it isn't found?
+This could be because this project relies on the mod_rewrite command in .htaccess.
+Your setup needs to either allow .htaccess or you should copy the contents of that file to your normal Apache configuration.